yonivav/CLLocation-Codable/README.md

 P.S.
 Check the [tests](https://github.com/yonivav/CLLocationWrapper/blob/master/Tests/CLLocationWrapperTests/CLLocationWrapperTests.swift) to see how it works and how to use CLLocationWrapper.

 ## Demo
-Lets say you have a location:
+Let's say you have a location:
 ```swift
 import CoreLocation